When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Introduction

 \section{Introduction}

 Coordination is a fundamental cost of organization.
 Meetings, approval chains, status updates, and cross-functional reviews all exist because organizations assume that coordination is necessary.
 Yet no formal criterion distinguishes the coordination that is necessary for correctness from the coordination that is not.
-The cost of this ambiguity is substantial and growing.
-Multi-agent AI systems, which inherit their coordination topology from the organizations they assist, now devote 40--60\% of total compute to coordination overhead \cite{tokenomics2025}, and the overhead grows super-linearly with group size \cite{chen2025scaling}.
-Because these systems make coordination costs directly countable in tokens, they also provide the first clean empirical setting for testing theories of coordination necessity.
+The cost of this ambiguity is substantial and growing, especially with the recent proliferation of AI agents.
+In multi-agent AI systems, which inherit their coordination topology from the organizations they assist, cost grows super-linearly with group size \cite{chen2025scaling}.
+Because these systems make coordination costs directly countable in tokens, they also provide a clean empirical setting for testing theories of coordination necessity.
 The standard response is to optimize coordination by improving communication, streamlining processes, or adding coordination technology.
-But optimization assumes coordination is necessary.
+Optimization, however, assumes that coordination is necessary.
 What if much of it is not?

-Whether coordination is necessary depends on the structure of the task itself.
+Whether coordination is necessary depends on the structure of the task.
 Thompson's \cite{thompson1967organizations} interdependence taxonomy classifies tasks by the coordination demands their structure imposes.
 Pooled tasks contribute independently to a common outcome and need only uniform rules.
 Sequential tasks pass output from one unit to the next and require planning and scheduling.
 Reciprocal tasks require mutual adjustment among units, the most costly coordination form.
 Thompson observed that pooled and sequential interdependence dominate, with reciprocal interdependence concentrating at critical integration points.
 This taxonomy remains foundational in organizational theory.
-NK fitness landscapes formalized interdependence for search and adaptation \cite{kauffman1993origins, levinthal1997adaptation}, but no formalization has yielded computability guarantees for when coordination is necessary.
-Yet as Puranam \cite{puranam2020interdependence} argues, the concept of interdependence remains under-theorized relative to its importance in organizational design.
+Subsequent work has drawn sharper distinctions among task interdependence, agent interdependence, epistemic interdependence, and the fit between interdependence structures and coordination mechanisms \cite{puranam2012epistemic, puranam2018microstructure}.
+Here, we focus on one formal dimension: when coordination is required for correctness under a specified task representation.